xregistry/spec/core/spec.md

 individual inlinable attributes in isolation so the Registry can leverage [pagination](../pagination/spec.md) of the response.

-#### Inlining PUT/POST Requests
+#### Inlining PUT/PATCH/POST Requests

-The `inline` query parameter on a `PUT` or `POST` request indicates that any Registry collection `COLLECTIONs` attribute MUST be processed and the entities listed in its map MUST be added to the collection.
-If an entity with the specified `id` already exists, then it MUST be updated in its entirety.
+The `inline` query parameter on a `PUT`, `PATCH` or `POST` request indicates that any Registry collection `COLLECTIONs` attribute MUST be processed and the entities listed in its map MUST be added to the collection.
+If an entity with the specified `id` already exists, then it MUST be updated according to the semantics of the HTTP method used.
 If the `inline` query parameter is not present in the request then any `COLLECTIONs` attributes present in the request MUST be silently ignored.

 See [Updating Nested Registry Collections](#updating-nested-registry-collections) for more information.